analyzehim/parallel/Readme.md

 ##Summary
 Hello! <Enter>
-This is the works to the course "Supercomputer Modeling and Technology"<Enter>
+This is the works to the course "Supercomputer Modeling and Technology"

-Author: Raev Evgeny, 611 group, CMC Faclulty<Enter>
+Author: Raev Evgeny, 611 group, CMC Faclulty

-2016 <Enter>
+2016

 ## Task 1
 The exercise was make the algowiki article with algorithm description.

 My algorithm is generating Hadamar matrix.
 Article available here